Vincenzoee/JLUTraffic/README.md

 ### Usage
 1. pip install -r requirements.txt
-2. The datasets can be obtained Baidu Cloud.
+2. The datasets can be obtained [Baidu Cloud](https://pan.baidu.com/s/4muPzAg4).
 3. Train and evaluate the model.
-We provide all the above tasks under the folder ./DTS/.
+We provide all the above tasks under the folder ./DTS_train.py.